enzo-project/enzo-e/doc/source/devel/eos-fluidprops.rst

 Now, let's break this down in slightly more detail.

-  1. As you're probably aware, :cpp:func:`!enzo::fluid_props()` returns a pointer to the instance of the :cpp:class:`!EnzoPhysicsFluidProps` that is configured for the Processing Element (PE).
+  1. :cpp:func:`!enzo::fluid_props()` returns a pointer to the instance of the :cpp:class:`!EnzoPhysicsFluidProps` that is configured for the Processing Element (PE).
      This pointer can't be a ``nullptr`` (if it is, the function will abort with an error).

   2. fetch a const reference to the :cpp:class:`!EnzoEOSVariant` instance held within the object pointed to by ``fluid_props``